Victoriajuszkiewicz/Petapp-Petfinder-API/README.md

 Website was speeded up by image optimazation (11.03.2024).

-Fixed  Issue related to the OpenSSL library while trying to start your React application.
+NOT Fixed  Issue related to the OpenSSL library while trying to start your React application.
 The error message suggests that there is an "unsupported" digital envelope routines initialization error.
 (11.03.2024)

 ## Technologies Used